axelkerjun/Monopoly/README.md

 ### Why Chart.js?

 Chart.js was chosen to visualize portfolio value over time because it is lightweight, widely used, and integrates well with React through `react-chartjs-2`.

+### Why Individual Stock Analytics?

+The individual stock analytics page was added to separate stock research from portfolio tracking.
+The dashboard focuses on the user's owned holdings, while the individual stock page allows users to inspect any selected stock in more detail.

+### Why NLP Sentiment Analysis?

+NLP sentiment analysis was added to provide an AI-driven qualitative signal for stock research.

+Financial news can affect investor perception, but manually reading multiple articles is time-consuming.
+The sentiment analyser processes recent stock news headlines using a finance-specific language model and classifies each article as bullish, neutral, or bearish.

+The feature is not intended to predict stock prices.
+Instead, it provides an additional research signal by summarizing the tone of recent stock-related news.

+This improves the user workflow because users can search for a stock, view its price chart, review company fundamentals, read recent news, and check NLP-based sentiment before deciding whether to add it to their watchlist or portfolio.

+### Why Hugging Face and FinBERT?

+Hugging Face was used because it allows the application to call a hosted NLP model from a backend API route without maintaining a separate Python machine learning server.

+FinBERT was selected because it is designed for financial sentiment classification.
+This makes it more suitable for stock-related news than a general-purpose sentiment model.

 ## Software Engineering Practices Applied